AI4Finance-Foundation/FinRL/docs/source/finrl_meta/Dataset.rst

 Data Accessing
 --------------

 We connect data APIs of different platforms and unify them using a FinRL-Meta data processor.
-Users can access data from various sources given the start date, end date, stock list, time frequency, and so on.
+Users can access data from various sources given the start date, end date, stock list, time interval, and so on.

 Data Cleaning
 --------------